mlange-42/tiny-world/docs/SCENARIOS.md

 * The 1st line contains frequencies of random terrains.
 * The second line contains the number of initially placable trains.
 * The 3rd line contains a list of required achievements, separated by spaces.
+* Subsequent lines contain the map description, up to the first line that starts with `----`.
-* The 4th line contains the relative coordinates of the starting position, from the top-left corner (0,0).
+* The 1st line after the delimiter `----` contains the relative coordinates of the starting position, from the top-left corner (0,0).
 * All further lines are the actual map.

 Terrain characters are defined in [`data/json/terrain.json`](https://github.com/mlange-42/tiny-world/blob/main/data/json/terrain.json).